lukaskupczyk/react-hook-consent/README.md

 Check out the [CodeSandbox](https://codesandbox.io/s/example-react18-7d1rcb) for a working example.

-More examples are included in the `examples` folder of the repository.
+More examples for React and Next.js are included in the `examples` folder of the repository.

 ## Installation